ooni/spec/backends/th-007-nwcth.md

 - `url` is mandatory and contains the string-serialized URL we should measure;

-- `headers` is optional, its type is equivalent to a Go `map[string][]string`, and contains HTTP headers the test helper should use in the measurement;
+- `headers` is an optional map from string to a list of strings containing the headers the test helper should include when measuring;

 - `endpoints` is an optional list of string-serialized endpoints for the domain inside `url` discovered by the client.